subh83/DOSL/README.md

 * May 2019: version 3.31: 'multiple definition' bug fix.

-* May 2019: version 3.3 released: virtual functions replaced by CRTP in `[AlgName]::Algorithm` classes, thus making some programs twice as fast; replaced node and simplex containers/heaps with pointers, making way for multi-thread programming in future; renaming of some variables and functions (back compatibility included); bug fixes.
+* May 2019: version 3.3 released: virtual functions replaced by CRTP in `[AlgName]::Algorithm` classes, thus making some programs run twice as fast; replaced node and simplex containers/heaps with pointers, making way for multi-thread programming in future; renaming of some variables and functions (back compatibility included); bug fixes.

 * Nov 2018: version 3.26 released: Some bug fixes.
 Changes made to encapsulation member functions.